Our Team

 Field Technician

 Eve has a passion for insects of all kinds.
 She joined our team as part of our collaborative research project on analyzing and improving pollinator habitat with the Ziter lab at Concordia University.
-With a DEC in Environment and Wildlife management from Vanier college, and her own bug business, Eve has lots of skills in field ecology and entomology and has been a great help to our team!
+With a DEC in Environment and Wildlife management from Vanier college, and her own bug business, Eve has the skills to get the job done in field.

 Wayne Goerzen